-Distribution: Occurring in scattered locations across Washington; British Columbia south to Texas; also occurring throughout central and eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California and southwestern U.S., eastward to also occurring throughout central and eastern North America.

 Habitat: Escaping from cultivation to roadsides, pastures, and other disturbed areas, often where moist.

 Origin: Introduced from the western Mediterranean